Home Public Interest

 The stories of Vimala and Birwati are a stark representation of the numerous challenges faced by women labourers.
 These difficulties go beyond just wage disparities; they encompass systemic issues of gender bias and gender inequality in the workforce.
 Women in such positions often find themselves in a precarious situation where speaking out against unfair practices could lead to the loss of their already limited job opportunities.
 As a result, they are compelled to accept lower wages and unequal treatment as a trade-off for job security.

 We also caught up with Rajkali, another daily wage worker.
 Her experience further underscores the pervasive issue of gender-based wage disparity in the labour sector.
 Having worked for 20 years at a construction site in Noida, she echoes the sentiments of many women labourers who feel voiceless and underrepresented.
 "We receive less pay than men, but we're left with no choice but to accept it silently," Rajkali states.
 "There's a lack of advocacy for us, and while this problem is widespread among women workers, we're compelled to remain quiet.
-Raising our voices or causing any disruption risks our jobs, and we can't afford that, especially when we have families and children to support."
+Raising our voices or causing any disruption risks our jobs, and we can't afford that, especially when we have fa

 login-icon